tmpler/MEAN-Tutorial/02. Express MVC/README.md

 var sayName = function(name){
   console.log(name);
 };
+/* a function */
+sayName('Leo'); // This prints Leo to the console.
+The function uses the parameter passed to it.

 /* Person constructor uses a function */ var Person = function(name){
   this.name = name;
 };
-/* Person method that prints the name property of the object */ Person.prototypesayMyName = function () {
+/* Person method that prints the name property of the object */ Person.prototypesay.MyName = function () {
   console.log(this.name);
 };
-/* a function */
-sayName('Leo'); // This prints Leo to the console.
-The function uses the parameter passed to it.
 /* a method */
 var person = new Person('Paris');
 person.sayMyName(); // prints Paris to the console.
 The method accesses the name property of the person object.